defold/extender/README.md

   * git submodule update

 ### Build

+* Make sure you have access to the url where to download packages from `S3_URL`

-* First, build the Extender Docker image by running: `./server/scripts/build.sh`
+* Then, build the Extender Docker image by running:

+        $ S3_URL=https://hostname/path/to/packages ./server/scripts/build.sh

-To speed things up, tests can be disabled by opening `./server/scripts/build.sh` and adding `-x test` to the last line.
+To speed things up, tests can be disabled by passing `-xtest` to the command line.

 _NOTE:_ The first time you build it will take a while.
 After that Docker cache will speed it up.

 ### Start
 * Then, start a container based on that image by running: `./server/scripts/run-local.sh`.
-* The server is now available on port :9000
+* The build server is now available on port `http://localhost:9000`

-### Darwin builds

-Since Apple discontinued opensourcing the libtapi library, we had to start building an actual mac machine.
-You can test this flow locally:

-* Create the output directory: `sudo mkdir /usr/local/extender`
-* Change permissions to it: `sudo chown mathiaswesterdahl:admin /usr/local/extender`
-* Build the server (extender.jar): `./gradlew clean build -xtest`
-* Run `./server/scripts/publish-standalone-local.sh`
-* The server is now available on http://localhost:9010

 ### Stop
 * Just hit `Ctrl-C`.